Home

 • Look for weaknesses in the prosecution’s case.

-• Construct a narrative of the events that paints you in a positive light.
+• Construct a narrative of the events that paint you in a positive light.

 • Gather and analyze evidence.